YINNNER/plotly.js/成员进度文档/SA文档.md

 | Custom chart events | Users can use Plotly.js to do custom chat events like click events, hover events, zoom events and disable zoom events. |
 | Animations          | Users can use Plotly.js to do many animations like baisic animations, adding sliders to animations, filled-area animation and map animation. |

+*Table 2: The core functionalities of Plotly.js and their descriptions. *

 ![plotly.js JavaScript Graphing Library](images/plotly.js_JavaScript_Graphing_Library.png)

-*Figure 2: All types of charts that Plotly.js can create.*
+*Figure 4: All types of charts that Plotly.js can create.*

 ### External interfaces

 External interfaces are the data, event, and control flows between your system and others.[[3]](#3)The external interfaces provided by Plotly.js mainly concern functinality to extension development possible.
 Among other things the functinality concerns plotting, layout, export  and so on.
 There are too many interfaces to completely list them in this report, so for a full list of available external interface refer to the [API](https://github.com/plotly/plotly.js/tree/master/src/plot_api) in `\src\plot_api`folder.
-As an example of what is provided, table 2 shows a brief introduction of all accessable inerfaces.
+As an example of what is provided, table 3 shows a brief introduction of all accessable inerfaces.
 With all these useful external interfaces, developers can use them to do main functionalities.

 | API file                 | Description of how Plotly.js interacts with it               |
 | ------------------------ | ------------------------------------------------------------ |